Puksrevolution/milestone-project-3/README.md

 - To make a project with a great looking layout, that works and that is practical
 - To create a web application that makes the user want to stay and use with pleasure

-- to use the CRUD features for this app to interaction with the MongoDB database management system.
+- To use the CRUD features for this app to interaction with the MongoDB database management system.

 **Create** - or upload a data into the database which can then be viewed by all other registered users.